krschroeder/base-elem-js/readme.md

 bes.addClass(div, ['new-class', 'another']);

 ```
-Adds the specified class(es) to the element.

 ### rmClass
+Removes the specified class(es) from the element.

 ```typescript
 rmClass(elem: HTMLElement, cssNames: string | string[]): void
 ```
-Removes the specified class(es) from the element.

 ### tgClass
+Toggles the specified class(es) on the element.

 ```typescript
 tgClass(elem: HTMLElement, cssNames: string | string[], toggle?: boolean): void
 ```
-Toggles the specified class(es) on the element.

 ### hasClass
+Checks if the element has the specified class(es).

 ```typescript
 hasClass(elem: HTMLElement, cssNames: string | string[], method: 'some' | 'every' = 'some'): boolean
 ```
-Checks if the element has the specified class(es).

 ### attr
+Sets or gets attributes for the element.

 ```typescript
 attr(elem: HTMLElement, attrs: Record<string, string> | string): void
 ```
-Sets or gets attributes for the element.

 ### empty
+Empties the content of the element.

 ```typescript
 empty(elem: HTMLElement): void
 ```
-Empties the content of the element.

 ### remove
+Removes the element from the DOM.

 ```typescript
 remove(elem: HTMLElement): void
 ```
-Removes the element from the DOM.

 ### html
+Sets the inner HTML of the element.

 ```typescript
 html(elem: HTMLElement, html: string): void
 ```
-Sets the inner HTML of the element.

 ### text
+Sets the inner text of the element.

 ```typescript
 text(elem: HTMLElement, text: string): void
 ```
-Sets the inner text of the element.

 ### on
+Adds an event listener to the current elements.
+Namespace the events with a '.', for example `click.myClickName`.

 ```typescript
 on(
     baseEl: EventElem,